 We don't think shareholders should simply follow insider transactions.
 But it is perfectly logical to keep tabs on what insiders are doing.
 For example, a Harvard University study found that 'insider purchases earn abnormal returns of more than 6% per year.

 The Last 12 Months Of Insider Transactions At MidWestOne Financial Group

-In the last twelve months insiders purchased 3900 shares for US$119k.
-But insiders sold 3248.71 shares worth US$110k.
+Happily, we note that in the last year insiders paid US$278k for 10.16k shares.
+But they sold 5675 shares for US$176k.
 In total, MidWestOne Financial Group insiders bought more than they sold over the last year.
+They paid about US$27.40 on average.
+I'd consider this a positive as it suggests insiders see value at around the current price.
 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
-If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!
+By clicking on the graph below, you can see the precise details of each insider transaction!